saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright.md

 ### Playwright + Cucumber

 Based on current Playwright test runner implementation, there is no way to run Playwright test runner with Cucumber.

+### Playwright HTML Reporter + Trace Viewer

+Because of a limitation in how assets are stored on our platform, configuring your tests to use the built-in HTML reporter and Playwright's Trace Viewer feature will not work as expected.